johnmackintosh/runcharter/README.md

 -   runlength : How long a run of consecutive points do you want to find, before you rebase the median?
 The median will be rebased using all useful observations (points on the median are not useful, and are ignored).
 -   chart\_title : The main title for the chart
 -   chart\_subtitle : A subtitle for the chart
--   direction : "above" or "below" the median.
-The function will only look for successive runs in one direction at a time.
-It does not *currently* look for alternating runs in both directions (this is in progress).
+-   direction : "above" or "below" the median, or "both".
+The function can nowlook for alternating runs in both directions,using "both".
 -   faceted : defaults to TRUE.
 Set to FALSE if you only need to plot a single run chart.
+This will ensure the chart plots correctly
 -   facet\_cols : the number of columns in a faceted plot - only required if faceted is set to TRUE, otherwise ignored
 -   save\_plot : Calls ggsave if TRUE, saving in the current working directory
 -   plot\_extension : one of "png","pdf" or other valid extension for saving ggplot2 plots.
 Used in the call to ggsave.